JohnKim0911/NodeJS_Blog_Bulbasaur/README.md

 ## How to run

 1. Download the code.
-2. open the project and run on IDE terminal:
+2. Open the project and run on IDE terminal:

    npm i